HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-09-23-kickoff-with-ASN.md

 (TODO: short introduction about what they're doing)

-## Existing tools of ASN to visualize/simulate influences
+## Existing tools of ASN to visualize/simulate alcohol influences

 ### Influence Glasses